N6OCS

 A "stock" C-net Nucleus Paging station

 The N6OCS repeater is based on a Motorola Nucleus II 900 MHz paging station with c-net control for the transmitter, power amplifier, power supplies and mounting chassis.
 While there are less expensive ways to build a 900 repeater, the Nucleus seems like a great choice.
 The Nucleus II is a 300 watt station designed to run 24/7 at full power, so with it turned down to 100 watts it should cruise along with a high degree of reliability.
 Since it was designed to operate in the harsh environment of a commercial site with a lot of RF noise it should be immune to some of the intermod problems that can plague lesser radios.
-The Nucleus also has a very stable oscillator and time base section that can be disciplined from an external source ie. GPS receiver.
+The Nucleus also has a very stable oscillator and time base section that can be disciplined from an external source.
+At this time the station's time base is derived from a Trimble "Thunderbolt" GPS receiver.
+This provides an extremely accruate frequency output.
 Although the Nucleus is a bit power hungry it seems to be a clear cut choice over a modified mobile radio.

 Modifications to the Nucleus is fairly simple and non-intrusive.